End-to-End Example

 The scenario includes:

-• 2 Cloud VC connections
+- 2 Cloud VC connections to AWS from differnet POPs

-• 1 P2P VC connection
+- 1 P2P VC connection to your on-prem hardware

-Prerequisites
+- Prerequisites

 Step 1 – Define Variables

-variable "account_id" {
+variable "api_key" {

 type = string